-If you have questions, please call 1-???-????, Monday through Friday from 8:00 a.m. to 5:30 p.m.
-Central Time, excluding major U.S. holidays.
-Please have your membership number ready.
+If you have any questions, please call (866) 547-9344, Monday through Friday from 8:00 am - 5:30 pm Central Time, excluding major U.S. holidays.

-Protecting personal information is of the utmost importance to us.
 We appreciate your patience and understanding, and we sincerely apologize for any inconvenience or concern this incident may cause you.